 Investing in smart AC controllers if you have a mini-split, window or, portable AC, or smart thermostats for central air conditioners can help save up to 25% energy on your energy bills!
 Moreover, they offer numerous features for comfort, such as scheduling, location-based controls, Comfy Mode, air filter status monitoring, and more.

-Smart air conditioning controllers allow you to set intelligent triggers.
+Smart AC controllers such as Cielo Breez smart controllers allow you to set intelligent triggers.
 Once the temperature reaches a specified range, the AC receives a trigger and accordingly slows down.
 This greatly helps you save energy!
 If you leave for a stroll and forget to switch your AC off, there is no need to worry!
-The geolocation feature turns off the AC once you leave the house.
-Investing in a smart air conditioner controller ensures constant temperature throughout the day while keeping your bills low, making it the first step if you’re wondering how to save money on air conditioning!
+The geofencing feature turns off the AC once you leave the house.
+Investing in a smart air conditioner controller ensures constant temperature throughout the day while keeping your bills low.
+Here are some great ways you can cut down on AC bills using Cielo smart AC controllers.

 2. Check your Windows and Keep Out the Heat